sunfishstanford/sunfishstanford.github.io/_posts/2022-12-25-Transforming_tensors.md

 4. In $$V = V^\mu \partial_\mu,$$ the subscript $$\mu$$ in $$\partial_\mu$$ is an index into the ordered basis.
 It is *not* an index into the components of a vector.

 5. A contraction is an inner product calculated via a dot product of covariant and contravariant components, with the indices raised and lowered to help us with bookkeeping.
+It is invariant under coordinate transformation, by construction.

 6. The linear combination of basis vectors weighted by components, even though it uses a similar looking Einstein summation notation, is *not* invariant.